D-Box Technologies: Products and services

 D-BOX produces haptic (motion) effects programmed for visual and musical content, which are sent to a motion system integrated either within a platform, a seat, or various types of equipment.
-Its technology is used for various industries including movie theaters and other commercial entertainment; commercial training and simulation; and home entertainment, including home theaters, gaming and sim racing.
+Sounds and action are hand-encoded to link to motion effects.
+Its technology is used for various industries including movie theaters, sim racing, gaming, home entertainment, commercial training and simulation; and attractions and theme parks.